giellalt/lang-est-x-utee/src-fst-root.lexc.md

 * `LEXICON Root ` is the starting point of everything

-This is actually a loop, formed after applying Kleene star concatenation on the simple word transducer with itself.
+For modelling compounds, the simplex word fst is concatenated with itself.
+For this, Kleene star operation is used, i.e. fst is concatenated zero to any number of times.
+For the lookup process, this creates a possibility of infinitely many passes through the fst, thus allowing infinitely long words.
+For limiting and controlling the passes, flag diacritics are used.
-When looping, it remembers which paths it has taken in every loop.
+Lookup process remembers which paths it has taken, and counts the passes.
-For remembering it sets up flags on the path:
+For remembering, it sets up flags on the path:
-1. flag the first 3 loops (thus forbidding any more loops)
+1. Flag the first 3 passes through the simplex fst (thus forbidding any more passes) (the lexicon contains conventionalised compounds, thus the max number of compound components is larger than three; however, no Estonian word with more than five components has been found yet)
-2. in every loop, flag the POS and inflection, to be used in the following loop Different paths may result in the same output string, e.g. mootoriõlilik = (mootori+õli)+lik and (mootori)+(õli+lik)
+2. In every pass, flag the POS and inflection, to be used in the following pass Different paths may correspond to the same surface string, e.g. mootoriõlilik = (mootori+õli)+lik and (mootori)+(õli+lik)

-Guesser

-Lexicon-based
+Lexicon-based passes

 strictly simplex word; cannot be a part of a compound a simplex word, or the first part of a compound

 * `  @D.Part@@P.Part.Two@@P.NeedPart.Three@@P.POS.Num@ CardinalNumbersInCompBeg ;   ` 5-autone etc

+Guesser
+assumes that there is only one pass, and that only the final part is important (out-of-vocabulary simplex words are treated elsewhere)

+--- end guesser

+lexicon-based

 strictly simplex words; cannot be a part of a compound